Shardling/Waka-Ama-ResultHandling/README.md

 # Instructions For Use:
 1. when the program is running, select the first button you see.
-2. select the necessary folder. once selected, the program will automatically move to the next step.
+2. select the necessary folder and press the select folder button to close the file directory.
-3. enter the year you want the data to be from, then select the button.
+3. enter the year you want the data to be from.
+This entry will be located below the button from step 1.
-4. select the read files button.
-5. select the sort data and display file button.
+4. select the generate output file button.
-6. copy the resulting file path and put it into the command prompt.
+5. copy the resulting file path and open the file using your preferred method.
-7. At this point you can close the program.
+6. At this point you can close the program or you can change the year and run it again.

 # Intended Platform and Setup
 If you dont want to use the exe file, you will need to download the following modules: